 - Access to peer network of practitioners, and facilitated communication for ongoing learning and information exchange

 - Discounted annual conference and other event fees.
-The annual conference attracts some 50 alternative staffing professionals from across the country for interactive workshops and informal networking
+Our 2014 conference attracted some 65 alternative staffing professionals from across the country for interactive workshops and informal networking

 - Relationship-building with fellow practitioners via committee participation

 - Access to Annual Performance Survey report, plus individualized report for survey participants.
 The survey tracks business outcomes and employment data to establish benchmarks and enable ASO managers to compare their results with other operators.
 The survey also demonstrates the collective scale and impacts of the sector.